HaloSPV3/Gemini/hxe/src/readme.txt

 The compilation procedure, in a nutshell, is as follows:

-1.  create a list containing:

-    -   the specified source directory, and
-    -   any subdirectories in the source directory.
+1.  create a list containing all of the files in the source directory.

-2.  for each subdirectory, create a DEFLATE package in the specified target directory, and an entry in the manifest with:
+2.  for each inferred file, , and an entry in the manifest with:

     -   the package's name on the filesystem (hex.bin convention) and;
-    -   the path the subdirectory resides in, relative to the source.
+    -   file metadata, i.e. name, relative path and byte.

+3.  for each file within the respective subdirectory:

+    -   create a DEFLATE package in the specified target directory
-3.  for each file within the respective subdirectory, add an entry to the package on the filesystem, add an entry for it in the manifest
+    -   add an entry to the package on the filesystem, add an entry for it in the manifest containing:
-    containing:

         -   the filename (no paths) on the filesystem; and
         -   the file size (byte length) on the filesystem.

 4.  save of the manifest data in DEFLATE format to the target directory, for the aforementioned distribution and installation.

-For further information on the anatomy of a manifest file, please refer to the manifest.txt documentation in the doc directory.

 INSTALLER INFORMATION
 ---------------------